 Typical project milestones are: a project proposal that contains the description on the design optimization trade-offs and initial mathematical model; a progress report that outlines efforts to analyze and simplify the model based primarily on the material in Chapters 3 through 6; and a final report that contains the final model statement, model reduction, numerical solutions, parametric studies, and interpretation of results based on material throughout the book.
 Examples of course deliverables for such reports are given below.

 Project topics may be assigned by the instructor or chosen by the students.
-Both approaches have merit and in a typical class a mixture is usually required.
+Both approaches have merit and in a typical class, a mixture is usually required.
 For the students who do not have a project idea of their own, topics may be selected from journal articles published in the engineering literature.
 However, students should be strongly encouraged to take full responsibility in accepting a published model or problem.
-This usually forces a more than perfunctory study of the problem at hand and a familiarization with the model, its sources, and limitations, which is necessary for an eventually successful optimization study.
+This usually forces a more than a perfunctory study of the problem at hand and familiarization with the model, its sources, and limitations, which is necessary for an eventually successful optimization study.

-Modern mathematical software that combine modeling and symbolic and numerical computation capabilities are dramatically increasing the scope and ease of formulating and solving optimal design problems.
+Modern mathematical software that combines modeling and symbolic and numerical computation capabilities are dramatically increasing the scope and ease of formulating and solving optimal design problems.
 This book offers many opportunities for the inspired reader to implement or test the ideas and methods presented using such software.
 These efforts are strongly recommended.